francisuloko/delicacies/README.md

 # javascript-capstone

-> JavaScript Capstone Project to Build an API-based Web App
+> JavaScript Capstone Project to Build an API-based Web App [Collaborative Project]

 <img src="./src/assets/images/homepage-screenshot.png" width=350 height="250">
 <img src="./src/assets/images/popup-screenshot.png" width=350 height="250">

-> This is a collaborative capstone proeject where the team is tasked to build a web app that displays list of food items form theMealsDB API.
+This is a collaborative capstone proeject where the team is tasked to build a web app that displays list of food items form The Meals DB API and create and display user reactions such Like and Comment using Microverse Involvement API.

+In this project, we have implemented the following:
+1.

 ## Live Demo
 Click [here](https://francisuloko.github.io/javascript-capstone/dist/) to visit the app